Argument Synthesis

 Students attempting synthesis for the first time often make the mistake of organizing their essays by source.
 For example, they will introduce two authors in their introduction, summarize Author A for a few paragraphs, summarize Author B for a few paragraphs, then conclude the essay by noting the broad similarities and differences in the two authors’ thinking.
 This is not synthesis.

 In a synthesis essay you should try to organize your essay by topic or questions at issue rather than by source.
+Your objective in a synthesis is to bring two or more distinct sources into a relationship by explaining to your reader the various ways in which the sources are in dialogue on some important issue or problem.
 Instead of summarizing the essays separately, a synthesis will attempt to discover the various things that the authors discuss—the questions, ideas, and arguments they have in common—then present those things in an organized and meaningful way to an audience who is unfamiliar with the texts.
-Thus, your objective in a synthesis is to bring two or more distinct sources into a relationship by explaining to your reader the various ways in which the sources are in dialogue.
+So you are imposing a structure of your own design onto the texts, presenting their thinking in some meaningful way that you control, with a view to making some original point(s) of your own.

 Synthesis is very textual in nature: you must show explicit textual evidence for each of the claims you attribute to the other authors.
 Using summary, paraphrase, and quotation, compare and contrast the authors’ positions; make sure to cite each reference a text appropriately.
 Use clear signal phrases to alert the reader when you transition between your presentations of the various author’s ideas or works.